dipenpatel0017/Solar-System/README.md

 To get a local copy up and running, follow these simple steps.

 ### Prerequisites
-Make sure you have a modern web browser installed (e.g., Chrome, Firefox).
+Make sure you have a modern web browser installed (e.g., Chrome, Firefox , windoows(edge).

 ### Installation Steps
 1. Clone the repository: